 And of course, I’ll use myself as an example.

-One of our companies, the laundromat I just purchased, received a negative review.
+One of our companies, a laundromat I had just purchased, received a negative review.

-A 2 star review, to be exact, spoiling my beautiful track record I was working so hard to build.
+A 2 star review, to be exact, spoiling the beautiful track record I was working so hard to build.
 And Facebook doesn’t allow you to delete them, and you wouldn’t want to!
-No one likes anything that’s “too perfect”, we all love a hero with a few scars, it shows they are human too.
+No one likes anything that’s “too perfect,” we all love a hero with a few scars because it shows they are human too.

 Here’s what they said…